hucw999/db_tutorial-in-python/README.md

 # myDB
-Create a database from scratch based on db_tutorial step by step I just set two raw, id and username, and id is the primary key
+Create a database from scratch based on db_tutorial step by step.
+I just set two raw, id and username, and id is the primary key
 ## test